Matilde Marcolli: Research

-She has collaborated with several other mathematicians and physicists, among them Yuri I. Manin and Alain Connes.
+She has collaborated with several other mathematicians, physicists, and linguists, among them Yuri I. Manin, Alain Connes, Michael Atiyah, Roger Penrose, Noam Chomsky.

 Twenty six graduate students obtained their PhD under her supervision between 2006 and 2022.

+She also wrote articles about philosophy, theory about art and anarchism.
+She also wrote about anarcho-transhumanism.

 Honors and awards

 In 2001 she obtained the Heinz Maier-Leibnitz-Preis of the Deutsche Forschungsgemeinschaft (DFG) and in 2002 the Sofia Kovalevskaya Award of the Alexander von Humboldt Foundation.
 She was a plenary speaker in the 2008 European Congress of Mathematics in Amsterdam (with a talk on Renormalization, Galois symmetries and motives) and an invited speaker of the 2010 International Congress of Mathematicians in Hyderabad (with a talk on Noncommutative Geometry and Arithmetic).